workattech/get-a-software-engineering-job/README.md

 ## Clearing interviews
 Note that 2 things are extremely important here:
-- **Learning:** You need to learn all the major concepts that is expected of you as programmer
+- **Learning:** You need to learn all the major concepts that is expected of you as a programmer/developer
 - **Practice:** You need to focus a lot on practicing to build expertise on the concepts that you learn

 ### Learn how to code & build strong foundations